 4. Red Rottweiler

-The red-coated Rottie is the rarest of this breed.
+The red-coated Rottweiler color is the rarest of this breed.
 They do not have the black saddle pattern in their fur, and they are often mistaken for other breeds.
 It’s also important to note that, besides the health issues we mentioned above, many of these pups are bred unethically due to their unique rarity.
-It is possible to have a “surprise” red puppy in a Rottweiler litter, but because they have been bred with the black fur gene for so long, it is not likely.
+It is possible to have a “surprise” red Rottweiler puppy in a litter, but because they have been bred with the black fur gene for so long, it is not likely.

 5. Blue Rottweiler